 A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

-A quadratic equation is any function that can be written in the form: ax2
+A quadratic equation is any equation that can be written as:

 =0, and the equation becomes 0+bx+c=0, or bx+c=0.
 The equation bx+c=0 is a linear equation, and not a quadratic equation.

 When you compute a solution to a quadratic equation, you will always find 2 values for x, called "roots".
 These roots may both be real numbers or, they may both be complex numbers.
-Depending on the values of a, b, and c, both roots may equal each other, resulting in one solution for x.
+Depending on the values of a, b, and c, these two roots may be equal, meaning there will only be one solution for x.

-We this quadratic equation solver is useful to you.
+We hope you find this quadratic equation solver useful.
 We encourage you to plug in different values for a, b, and c.
-But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
+But we totally understand if you just want to use it to find the answers you're looking for.
 Thank you for your interest in Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.